Munich: A Reflection on the Future Based on the Experiences of the Past

 Today’s Leaders at the Edge of War

-Donald Trump not only undermined the US role as a world leader, but also the democratic system of his country, leaving the presidency with a grand finale, the attack on the Capitol Building.
+Donald Trump undermined not only the US role as a world leader but also the democratic system of his country, leaving the presidency with a grand finale, the attack on the Capitol Building.
 Expectedly, America’s image abroad rebounded with the transition from Trump to Joe Biden.
-Nevertheless, Biden’s leadership capacity came under public scrutiny with the disastrous and poorly planned US retirement from Afghanistan, which de facto declared the war´s victory for the Taliban, and spearheaded the world’s largest humanitarian crisis, with twenty million people on the brink of famine in that country.
+Nevertheless, Biden’s leadership capacity came under public scrutiny with the disastrous and poorly planned US retirement from Afghanistan, which de facto declared the war´s victory for the Taliban and spearheaded the world’s largest humanitarian crisis, with twenty million people on the brink of famine in that country.

 Are we listening?

 This article is dedicated to the Legats and Von Hartmanns of our time, with whom I converse daily.
 Those conversations give me hope, real hope, that humanity is going to endure and outlive the Johnsons and Putins of this era.

 Because there is a clear path to a Golden Age for humanity, and Sustainable Peace paves that path.
 Peace is neither a grace given to us nor a gift that we receive from our current leadership.
 It is something we, everyday citizens of the world, need to nurture, shape, and protect.
 It is our job to do that.